Terms & Conditions

 - These procedures are communicated to all staff, contractors, third party partners and students.

 - Each complaint and appeal and its outcome are recorded in writing.

 - Complainants and appellants are given written statements or communication of the appeal or complaints handling outcomes, including decision and reason for the decision.

 - Outcomes of complaints and appeals are utilised to review to review current practices which may potentially lead to continuous improvement initiatives in order to mitigate the likelihood of the complaints and appeals.

 Complaints and Appeals Policy

-- Details concerning the scope of National Training College Complaints and Appeals Policy are to be clearly displayed throughout the National Training College and contained within the Student Handbook, Staff Handbook and Website.
+- Details concerning the scope of Skills Training College Complaints and Appeals Policy are to be clearly displayed throughout the Skills Training College and contained within the Student Handbook, Staff Handbook and Website.

 - Complaints and appeals are treated seriously and dealt promptly, impartially, sensitively and in confidence.

 - Complaints and Appeals will be resolved on an individual case basis and as the needs arise.